CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

 - Enter http://localhost and you should see the default Laravel page.
 This means you have successfully created a Laravel project.

 > Obviously this means you won't be able to run any of your previous PHP examples, but it is easy to change the _DocumentRoot_ back to the default if you need to do this.

-Open the Laravel project folder in VS Code.
-You should see lots of folders and files in the explorer panel (The top one should be App).

 ## Routes